wutka/scheml/examples/sudoku/README.md

 (solve-sudoku-file "easy50.txt" "easy50-results.txt")
 ```

-The top95.txt file can take an hour and a half to run.
+The top95.txt file can take about 20 minutes to run.